Open Closed Principle in Java | SOLID Principles

 Why do we need open closed principle (OCP)

-Let’s understand this through an example.
-Suppose, we have to design a module that processes payments from different modes (credit card, cash, gift card, etc.).
+Let’s understand this with an example.
+Imagine we need to design a module to process payments through various methods such as credit card, cash, and gift cards etc.

 CashPayment